velykyi-pavlo/JavaExternal_06_03_2018/README.md

 In a one-dimensional array, first positive then negative for O(n).
 # Task5
 Arrange a one-dimensional array first negative increment then positive in descending order.
+# Poligon
+create poligon with validator for figure